JGCRI/scalable/README.md

 ### Compatibility Requirements

 Docker is needed to run the bootstrap script.
 The script itself is preferred to be ran in a linux environment.
 For Windows users, Git Bash is recommended for bootstrapping.
-For MacOS users, ----- TODO -----
+For MacOS users, just the terminal app should suffice.

 HPC Schedulers Supported: Slurm